 Finally, Usama claimed that the provisions of the deal will only last ten years and that we will be aligning ourselves with terrorism.
 If you actually read the deal, Iran will have comply with NPT inspections, following the deal’s conclusion, which means that we can verify the activities of its nuclear program.
 Also, many of the provisions last 10, 15, 20, and 25 years, which means that Iran will not be restricted just in the short term.
 We therefore will not align ourselves with terrorism because the deal is meant to build trust and assurance with Iran and its intentions.
 This all happening even though Iran has never used its nuclear infrastructure to build a nuclear weapon.

-In 2012, I had the opportunity to listen to Ron Paul speak about our foreign policy.
-His articulate denouncement of our belligerence is the reason I stand in support of moderation.
-When experiencing for myself the research on the foreign policy misunderstanding that continues to this day, it is why I personally want to contribute to the creation of a world that benefits all countries and puts integrity and open mindedness at the forefront of decisions.
+Moderation is the only option in our foreign policy with Iran.
+When analyzing the political misunderstanding that continues to this day, it is why I personally want to contribute to the creation of a world that benefits all countries and puts integrity and open mindedness at the forefront of decisions.
 Hypocrisy is what defines our history and that must change.
-This is why the axis of evil must eventually become the allies of amity if we are to choose virtue over procrustean aggression and manage our contradictions in our foreign policy with Iran.
+This is why the axis of evil must eventually become the allies of amity if we are to choose virtue over procrustean aggression and end the contradictions in our foreign policy with Iran.